ChinaPWA/ChinaPWA.GitHub.io/en/cli/usage.md

 ### audit

-`PWA Kit CLI` also integrates the detection function of `lighthouse` for `PWA`, which can generate multi-dimensional detection reports.
+`PWA Kit CLI` also integrates the detection ability of `lighthouse` for `PWA`, which can generate multi-directional detection reports.
 The command is as follows:

 ```bash